9 recipes that'll put seasonal fruits and vegetables on your plate

 Local Quebec fruits and vegetables are a lot like summer weather: it's not around for long but when it is, you have to get your fill!

 To make sure local vegetables find their way to your plate, here are some scrumptious recipes that bring out their best, all made with gorgeous Canadian produce, the way you like it.

 As soon as spring arrives, asparagus are back on our plates!
 From May to July local producers are shipping asparagus.
 Which means asparagus springs out of the earth at precisely the instant we roll our BBQs out of the shed.
 Happy coincidence?
 We think not!

 - As a side dish: Roasted asparagus with bacon and sesame;

-- As a topping: Pizza with mild Toulouse sausage, ham and grilled vegetables.
+- As a topping: Bratwurst sausage, smoked ham and grilled vegetable pizza.

 Broccoli's pale cousin, cauliflower arrives just in time for the picnic season.
 It soaks up the sun and tries to get some colour (without success) from July to October.